you only live thrice

 The ship was towed onto the slipway using traditional techniques.
 The hull was cleared of rust and debris, which had accumulated over the years.
 Unusable structures were removed and disposed of, until the hull was empty and ready to be rebuilt.

-After the entire deck has been renewed and the hull been preserved, and after the ship has passed the rigorous tests of the classification society RINA, BRIGANTES will be officially christened and launched.
+After the entire deck has been renewed and the hull been preserved, and after the ship has passed the rigorous tests of the classification society RINA, BRIGANTES was officially christened and launched on May 30th.